Thalictrum aquilegiifolium

 Thalictrum streamside

 Thalictrum look good with a great variety of plants, including grasses.
-Thalictrum is a really versatile plant, looking good with a wide range of plants from Clematis to contemporary grasses such as Misacanthus sinensis 'Kleine Silberspinne' or Molinia Caerulea.
+Thalictrum is a versatile plant, a good planting scheme with a wide range of plants from Clematis to contemporary grasses such as Misacanthus sinensis 'Kleine Silberspinne' or Molinia Caerulea.

-Thalictrum is a green wheelbarrow plant, it is very easy to grow, unfussy about conditions and maintenance free.
+I have tagged Thalictrum a green wheelbarrow plant.
+It genuinely is easy to grow, unfussy about conditions and maintenance free.